kajoshua/kajoshua.github.io/_posts/2025-11-27-Open-Research-Questions.md

 ### RQ15: Tacit Knowledge
 How do we systematically measure tacit knowledge?
 Is it related to how efficient a team or company is at getting someone new to get up to speed?
 If a consulting company like BCG is recommending cutting labor for cost savings, how should they measure how concentrated certain knowledge is about the company and the price for recouping that knowledge?

+(Updated) I think we could actually study this via evaluating onboarding processes for companies / groups / projects, offboarding processes, and the practical implications of high churn.
+One especially relevant question to this is: how do companies "Ship of Theseus" themselves when they are responsible for a 10-15 year contract, yet most employee stay at the firm for no longer than 2-3 years?
+Relatedly, if a committee has to negotiate the details of a project, but the people responsible for the day-to-day in-the-weeds details aren't part of the negotiating committee, how effective can that committee be at finishing that project?
+This might just be a standard business management question, in that, teams deal with translation of knowledge between employees all the time; intimate details that one person has figured out about a project likely gets lost in translation.
+I'm wondering how this is discussed in MBA programs.

 ### RQ16: Housing market
 I think pricing houses by "comps" (last price sold of similar other houses in an area) are a bad idea in the housing market because of their illiquidity.
 How big is this concern?

+### RQ17: Business Net Margin

+What would be the practical implications if policymakers imposed a cap on net margin for companies?
+Or cap max employee compensation (including equity awardance) as a function of lowest employee compensation?
+For example, would companies just partition themselves to avoid this?
+The latter would probably (A) not affect existing shareholders, (B) incentivize subcontractors as holding companies for employees.
+I'm wondering how this would play out.

 # Political Science Questions